bitwiseworks/pyqt4-os2/doc/html/_sources/installation.rst.txt

 Configuring with Configuration Files
 ------------------------------------

-The :program:`configure.py` script normally introspects the Python installation of the interpreter running it in order to determine the names of the various files and directories it needs.
+The :program:`configure-ng.py` script normally introspects the Python installation of the interpreter running it in order to determine the names of the various files and directories it needs.
 This is fine for a native build of PyQt4 but isn't appropriate when cross-compiling.
-In this case it is possible to supply a configuration file, specified using the :option:`--configuration` option, which contains definitions of all the required values.
+In this case it is possible to supply a configuration file, specified using the :option:`--configuration <configure-ng.py --configuration>` option, which contains definitions of all the required values.

 A configuration file is made up of a number of named sections each of which contains a number of configuration items.
 The format of a configuration file